Curriculum Vitae | Ben Metz

 This gives me the framework through which I help empower people to step back, strategically explore their work, its dynamics, and instigate new behaviours and activities.

 Inspired by impending climate breakdown and biodiversity collapse I’m focused on helping to build solutions that are proportionate to the environmental, and associated social, challenges ahead of us.
+In recent years my focus has been on law and legal systems, due to the untapped potential they hold to effect positive change.

 I build systems and organisations for social and environmental change.
 All my work is focused on understanding the sectoral, organisational and social dynamics at play in furtherance of solving complex social and environmental challenges.
 This requires a deep understanding of issues of ownership, governance, policy, entrepreneurship and finance in everything I do.